JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 ### 1.3.6 Model Development With Class Weights <a class="anchor" id="1.3.6"></a>

-[Class weights](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) are used to assign different levels of importance to different classes when the distribution of instances across different classes in a classification problem is not equal.
-By assigning higher weights to the minority class, the model is encouraged to give more attention to correctly predicting instances from the minority class.
-Class weights are incorporated into the loss function during training.
-The loss for each instance is multiplied by its corresponding class weight.
-This means that misclassifying an instance from the minority class will have a greater impact on the overall loss than misclassifying an instance from the majority class.
-The use of class weights helps balance the influence of each class during training, mitigating the impact of class imbalance.
-It provides a way to focus the learning process on the classes that are underrepresented in the training data.

 #### 1.3.6.1 Premodelling Data Description <a class="anchor" id="1.3.6.1"></a>

 1. Among the 9 numeric variables determined to have a statistically significant difference between the means of the numeric measurements obtained from LOW and HIGH groups of the <span style="color: #FF0000">CANRAT</span> target variable, only 7 were retained with absolute T-Test statistics greater than 5.